-This is the film that introduced me to Ryan Gosling, and I’ve been a fan ever since.
+This is the film that introduced me to Ryan Gosling and I’ve been a fan ever since.
 He portrays ‘Driver’, a Hollywood stunt man by day, but a ruthless getaway driver by night.
-When he steps in to protect next-door neighbour Irene (Carey Mulligan) and her son, from the gangsters that her husband (Oscar Isaac) is involved with, the Driver finds himself drawn into an escalating conflict within the criminal underworld.
+When he steps in to protect next-door neighbour Irene (Carey Mulligan) and her son, from the gangsters that her husband (Oscar Isaac) is involved with, the Driver is drawn into an escalating conflict within the criminal underworld.

-Drive is a cool, atmospheric crime thriller and an exercise in minimalism.
+Drive is a cool and slick crime thriller, and an exercise in minimalism.
 I have always found Winding Refn’s visual style very gripping and here, he delivers a gritty neo-noir film.
 The Driver couldn’t be any further from a typical hero.
 He barely talks, has little emotion and is motivated by one thing only: driving.

 We don’t know anything about the Driver, as we’re given no information about his backstory, and where he came from.
 In many ways, Gosling’s character is a nod to Clint Eastwood’s “The Man With No Name”, as he almost permanently clutches a toothpick.
 It’s a nice little throwback.

 It’s when the Driver meets Irene and her young son, Benicio (Kaden Leos) that he undergoes a change.
 He develops a sincere bond with Irene and her little boy, and so he starts supporting them.
 He starts to become more connected to the world around him and although he’s still quiet and subdued, there’s a sense he longs for companionship and even a family.